Disney’s Tasty Time with ZEfronk!

-"I did a line sketch of the kitchen, then commissioned my daughter Katherine, who was 13 at the time, to choose the color palette.
-Interestingly, Katherine has gone on to study Interior Design and Architecture at Florida State University.
-Funny how that works.
-From there, I went ahead and did the finished kitchen art, but not without some needed tweaks."
+A line sketch of the kitchen was created.
+Then my daughter, Katherine, who was 13 at the time, chose the color palette.
+Interestingly, Katherine went on to study Interior Design and Architecture at Florida State University and now works for HOK in Los Angeles, CA as an Interior Designer.
+Funny how those things work.
+From there, the kitchen image was completed, but not without some needed tweaks.

 From there it was a blur.
 They got Oddbot animation involved.
 They hired voice talent which just happened to be the great Rob Paulsen for the voice of ZeFronk and Mark Hamill (yes, THAT Mark Hamill!) for the voice of Dom.
 They brought in Robert Ramirez to direct.
-I sat in on phone meetings during the recording sessions.
+Disney let me sit in on the phone meetings and recording recording sessions.
 They sent art, revisions, animation tests.
-It was all so cool."
+It was all so cool.

-They needed some stories written and I asked Disney If I could take a whack at it.
-Thankfully, they let me give it a try.
+My goal was to learn how to write scripts and, thankfully, Disney let me give it a try.
 It did not turn out well.
-I am a book writer, not a TV writer, which is way different as far as pacing.
-So they asked Craig Shemin, a veteran tv writer for the Muppets, and his own show Lou and Lou Safety Patrol.
+My specialty is book writing, not TV writing, which is way different as far as pacing goes.
+In the end, they brought on Craig Shemin, a veteran tv writer for the Muppets, and creator of his own show Lou and Lou Safety Patrol.
 He did such an incredible job with the scripts.

-It took a while to complete but once they were done, they looked amazing and Disney planned a premiere for the shows in November 2008.
+It took a while to complete but once they were done, the shorts looked amazing.
+Disney planned a premiere for the shows in November 2008.
 What an exciting time it was to sit with my family and see Tasty Time with ZeFronk appear on the tv screen in our living room.

 Later, Disney submitted it for the Daytime Emmy Awards and it was nominated!
-I flew out to Los Angeles for the award ceremony and had a blast.
-It didn’t win, but what an experience!
+The Award Ceremony was fabulous, even though it didn’t win.
+What an experience!